Idkfawin32/SecuCore/README.md

 ### TLS Support

 Although not very robust, the library provides support for TLS11 and TLS12 with three available cipher suites.
 It offers an option outside of "SslStream" for handling TLS, including key generation, encryption, verification, and signing.
+The available ciphersuites are:

+- TLS_RSA_WITH_AES_128_CBC_SHA
+- TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA
+- TLS_ECDHE_ECDSA_WITH_AES_128_CBC_SHA

 ## Note